theima/ein/README.md

 > **Note:** At the moment the view will have to be hooked to the root node manually.
 The Async mixin must be added.
 A temporary function, initApp, is used to connect the view to the root node.
 All elements and maps are sent in as parameters to this function.

-The view will generate a representation of the model, which can be presented in a media through a renderer.
+The view will generate a representation of the model, which can be presented in a medium through a renderer.
 At the moment only a HTML renderer is available.
 The view is applied as a map on the root nodes model updates so that each state update will result in an updated view.
 That view will den be sent to the renderer.

 ### Views

 Views the responsibility of a view is to render the model and to react to user input.
 Views are used by using the `name` of the view as an element.
-Views consists of a view template and an event select.
+Views consists of a view template and an action select.

 ```
-view(name: string, template: string, events?: (select: Select) => Observable<ViewEvent>)
+view(name: string, template: string, actions?: (select: Select) => Observable<Action>)
 ```

 The element created must be added to the 'initApp' function.